Skip to content

 Bryant Park Winter Village

-Opening its doors at the end of October, Bryant Park’s Winter Village kicks off the Christmas market season in New York, being one of the first markets to begin trading.
-As well as being the first festive market to open, Bryant Park’s Winter Village is also the longest-running market, inviting visitors to explore their range of Christmas offerings all the way up to New Year’s Day.
+Opening its doors at the end of October, Bryant Park’s Winter Village kicks off the Christmas market season in New York, one of the first markets to begin trading.
+As well as being the first festive market to open, Bryant Park’s Winter Village is the longest-running market, inviting visitors to explore their range of Christmas offerings up to New Year’s Day.

-Opening their doors in 2002, the Winter Village in Bryant Park is one of the most popular Christmas markets in New York.
-Based in the centre of the city, visitors can immerse themselves in the splendour of the winter season as you and your family and friends stroll down aisle after aisle of festive stalls and Christmas themed attractions.
+Opening its doors in 2002, the Winter Village in Bryant Park is one of the most popular Christmas markets in New York.
+Based in the city’s centre, visitors can immerse themselves in the splendour of the winter season as you and your family and friends stroll down aisle after aisle of festive stalls and Christmas-themed attractions.

-The Winter Village has lots to offer, from an ice skating rink with free admission, holiday themed stands offering seasonal bites to eat, beverages to refuel, local crafts and even handmade Christmas baubles to take home as a souvenir to remember this trip of a lifetime.
+The Winter Village has lots to offer, from an ice skating rink with free admission to holiday-themed stands offering seasonal bites to eat, beverages to refuel, local crafts, and even handmade Christmas baubles to take home as a souvenir to remember this trip of a lifetime.

 Union Square Christmas Market